VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 ## Schematic

+**Arduino pins and voltage dividers**
 ![Arduino wiring](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/pics/wiring.svg)

 The bike operates on 3 voltage levels
- * 48V: motor controller, main voltage divider
+ * 48 V: motor controller, main voltage divider
- * 12V: produced by a (60v->12V) 60W step-down converter.
-12V is used to power the light switch votlagedivider, Headlight, backlight and high beam.
+ * 12 V: produced by a (60v->12V) 60W step-down converter.
+12 V is used to power the light switch votlagedivider, Headlight, backlight and high beam.
- * 5V: produced by a (12V->5V) 10W step.down converter.
-5V is used to drive all the modules and the LCD display.
+ * 5 V: produced by a (12V->5V) 10W step.down converter.
+5 V is used to drive all the modules and the LCD display.

 Additionally the bike has a main relay driven by an ignition switch.
 The relay is located directly after the battery.
-The current senosr is located after the relay.
+The current sensor is located after the relay, measuring full current flow, exept the relay coil current.

 ## Libraries
 * **Wire.h**, secondary serialport to gps module